ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Automation/Mechanical/ImagePlane.md

 ### *property* ImagePlane.CoordinateSystemVisible *: System.Boolean | [None](https://docs.python.org/3/library/constants.html#None)*

-Gets or sets whether the annotation for the imageâ€™s coordinate system is rendered.
+Gets or sets whether the annotation for the image's coordinate system is rendered.

 <!-- !! processed by numpydoc !! -->